Balvenie distillery: Awards

 Some Balvenie offerings have received awards at spirits ratings competitions.
-At the San Francisco World Spirits Competitions from 2006–2012, its 15-year single barrel received: gold, silver, gold, silver, and double gold medals.
+At the San Francisco World Spirits Competitions from 2006 to 2012, its 15-year single barrel received: gold, silver, gold, silver, and double gold medals.
 Its Portwood Cask Finish 21 year won double gold in 2012—the last year it was rated in that competition.
 At the 2006 International Spirits Challenge, Balvenie's collective offerings yielded the biggest gold medal haul for any brand in any one year since the competition began.